LorneWhiteway/lfi_project/README.md

 - Go to the project directory, and from there to `/experiments/<experiment>`
 - `sbatch ../../scripts/cuda_job_script_wilkes`

+### Working with python on the Wilkes cluster
+- Go to the project directory
+- `module load python/3.8`
+- `source env/bin/activate`

+This will take you into a virtual environment, from where you can run python scripts.
+To exit the virtual environment:
+- `deactivate`

+How to create this virtual environment:
+- Go to the project directory
+- `module load python/3.8`
+- `python3 -m venv env`
+- `source env/bin/activate`
+- `cd env`
+- `pip install --upgrade pip`
+- `pip install healpy`

 ### Information about Wilkes specifically for LW

 1. When logging on to Wilkes (<login-gpu.hpc.cam.ac.uk>), it seems to be necessary to type password from keyboard, rather than cutting-and-posting from password safe (despite PuTTY Window/Selection/Ctrl+Shift+{C,V} being set correctly).
 This seems to be related to the version of PuTTY.